 Master's programme in Environmental Engineering and Sustainable Infrastructure

-Environmental Engineering and Sustainable Infrastructure provides the tools to solve future’s environmental problems and water issues.
-Our courses in, for example, environmental assessment and water resources engineering prepare students for careers as environmental engineers.
-Students will increase their understanding of the properties and functions of waters and ecosystems, learn how to assess the local and global environmental impacts of human activities, and apply advanced methods, techniques and modelling tools to describe, quantify and solve environmental problems.
+The master's programme in Environmental Engineering and Sustainable Infrastructure provides students with the tools to solve future environmental problems and water issues.
+The courses in, for example, environmental assessment and water resources engineering are preparatory for careers as environmental engineers.
+Students will increase their understanding of the properties and functions of water and ecosystems, learn how to assess the local and global environmental impact of human activities, and apply advanced methods, techniques and modelling tools to describe, quantify and solve environmental problems.
 The scope of the programme is international and interdisciplinary.

 Our society has major challenges in managing a changing climate, developing and securing good water quality, developing systems for recycling materials and nutrients, and developing renewable and environmentally smart energy solutions.

-The needs of environmental engineering expertise are therefore almost endless, and the labour market is very diverse.
-You will be able to work privately and publicly, e .g. in environmental consultancies, contractors, energy companies or government agencies, internationally, nationally, regionally or locally.
-Some examples of employers who hired students from this programme are SWECO, Stockholm Vatten, WSP, Swedish EPA, Tyréns, Geosigma, Ramböll, Vattenfall, and SIDA, as well as a number of international agencies.
+The needs for environmental engineering expertise are therefore almost endless, and the labour market is very diverse.
+Students will be able to work privately and publicly – in environmental consultancies, with contractors, energy companies or government agencies; internationally, nationally or locally.
+Some examples of employers who hire students from this programme are SWECO, Stockholm Vatten, WSP, Swedish EPA, Tyréns, Geosigma, Ramböll, Vattenfall, and SIDA, as well as a number of international agencies.

 Find out what students from the programme think about their time at KTH.